Cosimo-Lewis/numberConverterApp/README.md

       Sign & Magnitude

-      Two's complement

 Includes a 4 tab Menu relating to conversions of Binary, Denary, and Hex respectively

-Created with Swift in Xcode

 Add in validation: Prescence, type, forced capitalization

-Cosimo Lewis is a coding dog!!!